 - Clear the Head: Meditation, spiritual routines and deep breathing are great strategies in calming the mind and body.
 These practices can activate the body’s relaxation response, which aids in starting the day feeling alert and stress-free.
 Deep breathing has also been linked to positive thinking, increased awareness, enhanced creativity and better brain function.

-- Get Active: Whether it’s joining a sports team, taking an exercise class or walking around campus, college students should get at least five hours of physical activity each week.
+- Get Active: Whether it’s joining a sports team, taking an exercise class or walking around campus, college students should get at least 2.5 hours of physical activity each week, according the Centers for Disease Control and Prevention.
 Being sedentary for long periods of time has been linked to higher levels of anxiety and increases the risk of obesity, cancer, diabetes and heart disease.

 - Rest: Most adults need an average of eight hours of restful sleep per night.
 Sleep deprivation in students has been linked to lower GPAs, higher levels of stress and its negative effects on concentration and memory.
 To create a better sleep schedule, limit caffeine intake, avoid late-night screen time and create a sleep routine that ensures some much-needed shut eye.

 - Check-In: Knowing that stress can take a toll on health, college students should establish a relationship with a doctor or nearby health care provider.
 Regular check-ups are an opportunity to evaluate physical and mental well-being and receive wellness guidance.
 Students should make a point to become familiar with local health care sites as well in case of minor injuries, sickness or emergencies to ensure they receive the proper care when they need it.